majdal/modex/Architecture.md

 The model is probably not parallelizable.
 Subparts of it may be--and depending on what the model is written in some parts might nicely parallelize and others might be impossibly serial
 * [[Modelling]]

+We need to distinguish in our mind and our code stochastic (randomized) models from nonstochastic models (nonstochastic models can still show complex and/or chaotic behaviour!!)

 ## Frontend

   The frontend should appear to be an attractive video game, but one where graphs and data can be brought up at a moments' notice.
 We're ambitiously attempting to gamify science.